tobagin/Secrets/FLATHUB_SUBMISSION.md

 - [ ] Sources use stable releases or tagged commits

 ### Screenshots and Media
-- [ ] At least one screenshot is provided
+- [x] At least one screenshot is provided (12 screenshots available)
-- [ ] Screenshots show the app in realistic use
+- [x] Screenshots show the app in realistic use
-- [ ] No sensitive data visible in screenshots
+- [x] No sensitive data visible in screenshots
-- [ ] Screenshots are high quality (1280x800 or similar)
+- [x] Screenshots are high quality (1280x800 or similar)
+- [x] Screenshots cover main interface, dialogs, settings, and key features
+- [x] Screenshots include Git integration, security features, and TOTP support

 ## Submission Steps